andee-astrada/GFT-challenge/README.md

 The application allows to search for product prices, according to a specific brand and timeframe.
 During the application start, the content of the file prices.csv is loaded on memory using SQLite.

-File *prices.csv* follows the format below:
+The file *prices.csv* follows the format below:

 | BRAND_ID | START_DATE          | END_DATE            | PRICE_LIST | PRODUCT_ID | PRIORITY | PRICE   | CURR |
 |----------|---------------------|---------------------|------------|------------|----------|---------|------|
 | 1        | 2020-06-14-00.00.00 | 2020-12-31-23.59.59 | 1          | 35455      | 0        | 35.50   | EUR  |

+## Run unit tests

+    ./gradlew test

 ## Run application

     ./gradlew bootRun

-## Run unit tests

-    ./gradlew test

 # REST API

 ## Search for a product

 The search parameters to be included in the body are:
-- BrandID: foreign key of the brand
+- brand_id: foreign key of the brand
-- ProductId: id of the product
+- product_id: id of the product
 - request_date: date and time of when we need to know the price

 The search will return a result if there is a price within the date sent.
 In case more than one result is present, only the one with the highest priority will be returned.